 Jigger is a container for measuring liquids when making mixed drinks.

 Liquor historically referred to any alcohol beverage.
-However, today it generally refers only to distilled spirits.
+But today it generally refers only to distilled spirits.

 Mash.
 The mixture of cooked grains and water before distillers add yeast is to start fermentation.

 Neat is a spirit with no ice, mixers, or chilling.
 That is, it’s right out of the bottle.